gbif/ipt/DwCAHowToGuide.md

             4.  ***(In the meta.xml tab view)*** Enter the URL of the eml.xml file, if possible.
             5.  ***(In the meta.xml tab view)*** Validate the metafile
             6.  ***(In the meta.xml tab view)*** Save the metafile.
     2. Manually draft the metafile, using an XML editor and using a sample metafile as a guiding example.
-A complete description of the metafile format can be found on the [Biodiversity Information Standards website](http://rs.tdwg.org/dwc/terms/guides/text/index.htm)[30] or in the [GBIF Darwin Core Archive Metafile Guide](http://links.gbif.org/gbif_dwc-a_metafile_en_v1).[31]
+A complete description of the metafile format can be found on the [Biodiversity Information Standards website](http://rs.tdwg.org/dwc/terms/guides/text/index.htm)[30] or in the [GBIF Darwin Core Archive Metafile Guide](http://links.gbif.org/gbif_dwc-a_metafile_en_v1). **(TODO merge content here)**
 3. Ensure that the metadata file, the data files, and the XML metafile are in the same directory or folder.
 Compress the folder using one of the support compression formats.
 The result is a Darwin Core Archive.

 ***Note***: ***In both A and B above, an archive should contain a resource metadata document to describe the dataset.
 The simplest option for authoring a basic metadata document is to use the GBIF Excel Metadata template, and the spreadsheet processor (http://tools.gbif.org/spreadsheet-processor/).
 We also encourage you to consider using the Integrated Publishing Toolkit (IPT) to author a metadata document.
 Metadata authored using IPT can be output as an RTF document, which can then be submitted as ‘Data Paper’ manuscript to Zookeys, PhytoKeys and BioRisks.
 See instructions to authors for ‘Data Paper’ submission to these journals.***